A Heavy Traffic Theory of Matching Queues: An Illustrative Example: Bernoulli Matching Queue

-In the case when $l=0$, the limiting pdf of imbalance has an exponentially decaying tail, and so the delay incurred by the customers and servers will decay fast.
-Therefore, we christen it the quality-driven regime.
-To intuitively understand this regime, consider the case when $\tau$ is a constant.
-Then, $\epsilon \tau \rightarrow 0$ as $\epsilon \rightarrow 0$.
-In this case, $\epsilon$ acts similar to the heavy traffic parameter in a single server queue.
+To intuitively understand the delay-driven regime, consider the case when $\tau_\eta$ is a constant.
+Then, $\epsilon_\eta \tau_\eta \rightarrow 0$ as $\epsilon_\eta \rightarrow 0$.
+In this case, $\epsilon_\eta$ acts similarly to the heavy traffic parameter in a single server queue.
 The result we obtain is also analogous.
 In particular, the limiting distribution of scaled queue length in a single server queue is exponential and we obtain a Laplace distribution for two-sided queues which is a two-sided exponential distribution.
 This is because imbalance is a signed random variable.
-The proposition says that the limiting distribution is invariant to the growth rate of $\tau$ as long as $l=0$.
+The proposition says that the limiting distribution is invariant to the growth rate of $\tau_\eta$ as long as $l=0$.

-In systems such as ride-hailing, since control is based on pricing incentives, it costs the platform.
-Consider the case when $l=\infty$.
-Here, the pricing control is being applied for larger and larger values of the imbalance, and thus, is applied less often.
-So, the total cost of control in this regime is smaller than in the quality-driven regime leading to higher profit for the system operator.
-So we christen this the profit-driven regime.
-Next, to intuitively understand the profit-driven regime, consider $\epsilon$ to be a constant.
-Then, $\epsilon \tau \rightarrow \infty$ as $\tau \rightarrow \infty$.
+Next, to intuitively understand the cost-driven regime, consider $\epsilon_\eta$ to be a constant.
+Then, $\epsilon_\eta \tau_\eta \rightarrow \infty$ as $\tau_\eta \rightarrow \infty$.
 Outside the threshold, we have a drift towards zero which is always bounded away from zero.
 Due to this, the mass of the limiting distribution of imbalance is concentrated between the two thresholds.
 Inside the threshold, all the states are identical to each other which leads to a uniform distribution between the thresholds.
-The proposition proves that even when $\epsilon \downarrow 0$, we will observe such a distribution as long as $l=\infty$.
+The proposition proves that even when $\epsilon_\eta \rightarrow 0$, we will observe such a distribution as long as $l=\infty$.